Staying Safe While Walking

 - Know the neighborhoods where you live and work

-If you are on campus and concerned for your safety, contact UVM Police ask about our safety escort service.
+If you are on campus and concerned for your safety, contact UVM Police.

 Residence Hall and Apartment Security